Bon Jovi Fans In A Frenzy After ‘Limitless’ Performance On ‘The Voice’ Finale

 Due to the ongoing global pandemic, it is no longer feasible for Bon Jovi to tour this summer.
 Given these difficult times, we have made the decision to cancel the tour entirely.
 This will enable ticketholders to get refunds to help pay their bills or buy groceries.
 These are trying times.
 You’ve always been there for us and we’ll always be there for you.
 We look forward to seeing everyone again on tour when we can all safely be together.
 We will continue to send out news and updates on Bon Jovi touring in the weeks and months to come.

-Although their tour, which had rocker Bryan Adams as a supporting act was canceled, both the band and Jon as a solo act have been quite busy as of late.
-Just one night prior to The Voice finale, Jon performed the 1994 Bon Jovi song “Someday I’ll Be Saturday Night” for the “A Night of Covenant House Stars” fundraiser for homeless youth on May 18 reported The Asbury Park Press.
+Although their tour, which had rocker Bryan Adams as a supporting act, was canceled, both the band and Jon as a solo act have been quite busy as of late.
+Just one night prior to The Voice finale, Jon performed the 1994 Bon Jovi song “Someday I’ll Be Saturday Night” for the “A Night of Covenant House Stars” fundraiser for homeless youth on May 18, reported The Asbury Park Press.

 Bon Jovi also performed a remote version of “It’s My Life” in support of the Rise Up New York! coronavirus relief television special.
-Jon performed solo for the Jersey 4 Jersey benefit, for pandemic relief for the Garden State alongside other Jersey notables such as Bruce Springsteen, Charlie Puth, and SZA.
+Jon performed solo for the Jersey 4 Jersey benefit for pandemic relief for the Garden State alongside other Jersey notables such as Bruce Springsteen, Charlie Puth, and SZA.